ahmedwael49674/PersonalBlog/readme.md

 Note:
 1. To access the dashboard use (/dashboard) url
-2. runnig seeder will create user with (email: admin@admin.com ,password: password ) , eight categorys and 13 post foreach category.
+2. Runnig seeder will create user with (email: admin@admin.com, password: password) , eight categories and 13 post for each category.
-3. use vendor/bin/phpunit command to run the tests
+3. Use vendor/bin/phpunit command to run the tests